-The guidance supports private landlords to meet the requirements of the Rent Arrears Pre-Action Requirements (Coronavirus) (Scotland) Regulations 2020, which will come into force on 30 September 2020.
+The guidance supports private landlords to meet the requirements of the Coronavirus (Recovery and Reform) (Scotland) Act, which came into force on 1 October 2022.

-It sets out the steps a landlord can take to meet the pre-action requirements before taking a case to the Tribunal on the grounds of rent arrears that have occurred during the coronavirus outbreak.
+It sets out the steps a landlord can take to meet the pre-action protocols before taking a case to the Tribunal on the grounds of rent arrears

-Where landlords use letting agents, these requirements would still apply, though the letting agent may carry out the pre-action requirements on the landlord’s behalf.
+Where landlords use letting agents, these requirements would still apply, though the letting agent may carry out the pre-action protocols on the landlord’s behalf.

 The approaches outlined in the guidance are intended to help landlords and tenants to work together to sustain tenancies, helping to make sure that tenants can stay in their homes and landlords benefit from long term, successful tenancies.

-The guidance may also be used by the First Tier Tribunal (Housing & Property Chamber) when considering whether a landlord has complied with the pre-action requirements when determining a repossession application.
+The guidance may also be used by the First Tier Tribunal (Housing & Property Chamber) when considering whether a landlord has complied with the pre-action protocols when determining a repossession application.